 ELIGIBILITY FOR OFFICE

+Principal and Associate members who are in good standing are eligible to hold office.
+Experience having served as a Regional or Committee Chair or Co-Chair is preferred.

 TERM OF OFFICE

-With the exception of the Treasurer, elected officers shall assume office at the close of the annual conference at which they were elected, and shall serve until the next regular annual conference or such other meeting as new officers are elected.
+With the exception of the Treasurer, elected officers shall assume office at the close of the annual conference at which they were elected and shall serve until the next regular annual conference or such other meeting as new officers are elected.
 The Treasurer shall serve from January 1 to December 31.

 Transfer of records to incoming officers shall occur prior to adjournment of the annual conference.
-In order to preserve the electronic records of the Association, all officers will make two backup copies of the thumb drive prior to the transfer of records and a CD of the records shall be retained by the outgoing officer.
+In order to preserve the electronic records of the Association, all outgoing officers will upload relevant records to the electronic storage system in use at the time of transfer by January 31 of the ensuing year.

 Appointed officers shall assume office at the time of their appointment.